 9. Check the Create New Remittances check box.
 Use this check box if you are sending payment to remittance addresses that do not exist for the vendor.
-To use this check box, your import would need to include the following fields: Remittance Address 1, Remittance Address 2, Remittance City, Remittance Description, Remittance Name, Remittance State, and Remittance Zip.
+In order to use this check box, your import would need to include the following fields: Remittance Address 1, Remittance Address 2, Remittance City, Remittance Description, Remittance Name, Remittance State, and Remittance Zip.